coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 ## Cloud-Config

 CoreOS allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
 Jump over to the [docs to learn about the supported features][cloud-config-docs].
+Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
+Once a machine is created on Rackspace, the cloud-config can't be modified.

 You can provide cloud-config data via both Heat and Nova APIs.
-You **can not** provide cloud-config via the Control Panel.
+You **cannot** provide cloud-config via the Control Panel.
 If you launch machines via the UI, you will have to do all configuration manually.

 The most common Rackspace cloud-config looks like: